Edson College of Nursing and Health Innovation policies

 Academic standing

 University standards for academic good standing are followed for all majors in the college.
 Students who do not maintain the minimum GPA after each fall or spring semester are placed on academic probation.
 Students on academic probation or continuing probation must meet with an academic advisor before registering for the subsequent semester.
 Students placed on academic probation have one semester to raise their cumulative or semester GPA to meet the criteria for academic good standing; otherwise, they may be disqualified.
-Disqualified students are not permitted to enroll for the fall or spring semesters.
+Disqualified students are not permitted to enroll in the fall or spring semesters.

-• University academic probation: An undergraduate student is placed on university academic probation if, at the end of a semester (fall or spring) that is not the student's first semester at ASU, the student has a cumulative GPA lower than 2.00, or the student received an academic warning in the prior term.
+- University academic probation: An undergraduate student is placed on university academic probation if, at the end of a semester (fall or spring) that is not the student's first semester at ASU, the student has a cumulative GPA lower than 2.00 or the student received an academic warning in the prior term.

-• Disqualification: A student on university academic probation who does not earn a semester GPA of 2.00 or higher (fall or spring) is disqualified.
+- Disqualification: A student on university academic probation who does not earn a semester GPA of 2.00 or higher (fall or spring) is disqualified.
 Students who are disqualified are not permitted to enroll at ASU in any subsequent fall or spring semester unless they are readmitted.

 Students pursuing the RN to BSN or concurrent enrollment program or who are enrolled as a postbaccalaureate student (pursuing a second degree) are not critically tracked.